 As you ask these questions remember the words of Edward Abbey: “Growth for the sake of growth is the ideology of the cancer cell.”
 Ask how your international franchises adds value to more than just your wallet.
 Your answer will help shape your strategy and guide you in overcoming each new challenge you face.

-How does your business delegate power to franchisees?
+How does your business delegate franchise control?
 If just reading that question caused your anxiety to spike, you’re not alone.
 One time management study discovered nearly 50% of companies express concern about their employees’ delegation skills.
-Despite this,...
+Despite this, only...read more